Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: Method

 Subsequently, the vector tokens are input into a transformer network.
 MAT consists of stacked MAT blocks to extract hierarchical features, each block containing Path-Aware Attention (PA), Spatial Attention (SA), and feed-forward network (FFN).
 In the association head, each road token requires the pooling to obtain a representative token $\bar{F}_{road}$ for the current road.
-The association of the centerline with the road is calculated by combining attention between $\bar{F}_{road}$ and $F_{centerline}$, generating the probability distribution of the associations of the SD-HD map.
+The association of the centerline with the road is calculated by combining the attention between $\bar{F}_{road}$ and $F_{centerline}$, generating the probability distribution of the associations of the SD-OP map.
 The association probabilities are further refined by a post-processing method to enforce topological constraints.
-The details of the implementation are provided in \supp.
+The details of the implementation and the module are provided in Appendix~\ref{sec:model}.